1. Why professional recognition?

 For an application for recognition (determination of equivalence) you do not need German citizenship and you do not need a place of residence in Germany.
 It is sufficient that you have a completed professional qualification from abroad and want to work in Germany.

-Tip: Since 2016, EU citizens have had the opportunity to have the professions of pharmacists, nurses, physiotherapists, mountain guides and real estate agents digitally recognised.
+Tip: Since 2016, EU citizens have had the opportunity to have the professions of pharmacist, nurse, general care nurse, physiotherapist, mountain guide and real estate agents digitally recognised.
 In the FAQs you can find out more about the European Professional Card.